-When you get down to it, people learning English for business reasons are typically seeking to develop their English skills for promotions, to gain more business, to survive in the global market, to entertain clients, to interact with customers or colleagues, or to connect with new markets, customers, or other business ventures.
+Business English students are typically seeking to develop their English skills for promotions, to gain more business, to survive in the global market, to entertain clients, to interact with customers or colleagues, or to connect with new markets, customers, or other business ventures.
 With those purposes in mind, we may want to conduct classes that meet their needs rather than simply entertain or teach them about the language.

 Tips for Teaching Business English Lessons

 Treat business English learners with respect and courtesy–model it.
 You’ll also want to teach them as adults with purposes as if their goals are your goals for them.
 Be professional, and everything else will fall in line.

 Focus lessons on one point of the language, on the language they need, on the environments they encounter, and on helping them improve weak areas.